mozilla/addon-sdk/static-files/md/dev-guide/packaging.md

     };

 <span class="aside">
-For information on more globals available to Jetpack code, see the [Globals] appendix.
+For information on more globals available to code, see the [Globals] appendix.
 </span>

-In the code above, `exports` is a global object--part of the CommonJS module standard--provided to all modules by the Jetpack framework.
+In the code above, `exports` is a global object--part of the CommonJS module standard--provided to all modules by the SDK framework.
 To make data or code visible to other modules for reuse, a module simply "attaches" it to the `exports` object.